mesuk/ChannelsApi/README.md

 **How it works**

-* Step 1 : Get Channel from ChannelsFactory using channelName
+* API 1 : Get Channel from ChannelsFactory using channelName

   `Channel facebookChannel = ChannelsFactory.getChannel(ChannelConstants.CHANNEL_FACEBOOK);`